tenzir/tenzir/cloud/aws/README.md

 Currently supported:
 - deploy VAST both as a Fargate task definition and a Lambda function with `make deploy`
-- start a VAST server task using `make start-task`
+- start a VAST server task using `make run-task`
 - connect to the VAST server through a VAST client running on aws lambda:
   - `make run-lambda CMD="vast status"`
 - connect directly to the VAST server through ECS Exec with `make execute-command`